What you need to know about accessing our John School program during the COVID-19 pandemic…

-- Facilitator – Welcome, introduction to program, sets guidelines and provides guidance and facilitates exercises throughout the day in between speakers.
+- Facilitator – Welcome, introduction to program, sets guidelines, provides guidance, and facilitates exercises throughout the day in between speakers.

-- Durham Regional Police Services – an officer speaks to the sex trade from a police prospective.
+- Durham Regional Police Services – an officer speaks about the sex trade from a police prospective.

 - Crown Attorney – A Crown or Deputy Crown Attorney discusses all the possible legal ramifications of being convicted of a prostitution related offense.

-- Durham Public Sexual Health Nurse – talks about the risks of various sexually transmitted infections and prevention of same.
+- Durham Public Sexual Health Nurse – informs service users about the risks of various sexually transmitted infections and prevention of same.

-- Community Member – A homeowner that lives/has lived in an area where they have experienced the presence of sex trade activity speaks to what it is like for themselves their family to have to cope with it happening in their neighbourhood .
+- Community Member – A homeowner that lives/has lived in an area where they have experienced the presence of sex trade activity speaks about what it is like for themselves and their family to have to cope with it happening in their neighbourhood.

 - Ex-Wife of a John – shares her personal experiences on how sex work impacted her marriage and family unit as a whole.

-- Former John – speaks to the effect it had on his life, the recognition that sexual addiction may play a role and where to get help.
+- Former John – speaks about the effect it had on his life, the recognition that sexual addiction may play a role, and where to get help.